 - Spend money to make money – When it comes to real estate, the old adage does rings true.
 You do need to spend money to make money.
 However, it doesn’t need to cost an arm and a leg.
 Putting up a For Sale sign in your yard is a good start, but you’re really only letting those in the immediate proximity know about your sale.
 For best results, this should be used in conjunction with a Flat Fee MLS service.

-- Flat Fee MLS – Many consider this service the hidden gem resource for home sellers as Flat Fee MLS agents & brokers will promote your home on thousands of websites for next to nothing.
+- Flat Fee MLS – Many consider this service the hidden gem resource for home sellers as flat fee MLS agents & brokers will promote your home on thousands of websites for next to nothing.
 Again, 93% of all homes purchased within the last year were found on the MLS, so to sell quickly, you want to be where the people are.

 Find a Transaction Coordination Service

 - You have accepted an offer!
 Now what? – When you do accept an offer, you’re going to be so excited.
 But, now what?
 Do you know, legally, what you should and/or shouldn’t do next without missing a key step?
 There are tech-savvy services out there who outpace the competition to serve FSBOs.
-Transactly, and other companies like it, can help provide transaction coordination services like ordering a title search, scheduling an inspections or services, and handling all the shuffling of paperwork to make sure you have a successful and smooth closing.
+Transactly, and other companies like it, can help provide real estate transaction coordinator services like ordering a title search, scheduling an inspections or services, and handling all the shuffling of paperwork to make sure you have a successful and smooth closing.

 When it comes to selling your home online, with or without a REALTOR®, you want to be where the people are (like Ariel says) to get the best offer.
 If you’re not there yet, it’s not too late.